ufeslabic/parse-tweets/README.md

 * hashtags.csv:     number of users using the hashtags;

+* hashtags_without_accents.csv:  same as hashtags.csv except that all accents are removed;

 * locations.csv:    geo coordinates of the tweets.
 The number is significantly smaller than the whole dataset because a very small number of tweets(less than 5%) have geographical data.

 * mentions.csv: most mentioned profiles